hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 generation and subordinate-signing procedure.
 Unfortunately, this can incur a large capital expenditure to procure all of the necessary devices, many of which may not be used for a long period of time, if at all.
-The subordinate tree root node signing process MUST also be carefully managed to ensure top level trees are only ever used to sign the root nodes of trusted/approved subordinate trees to ensure that no malicious signing request is accepted, which would effectively give a rogue entity the ability to generate valid
+The subordinate tree root node signing process must also be carefully managed to ensure top level trees are only ever used to sign the root nodes of trusted/approved subordinate trees to ensure that no malicious signing request is accepted, which would effectively give a rogue entity the ability to generate valid